Trading Regulation in Estonia (2026): Retail Safety Guide

 Eesti Pank (Bank of Estonia)

 Eesti Pank is Estonia’s central bank and part of the Eurosystem.
-While it is not the day-to-day retail broker supervisor, its role matters for market supervision at the system level: monetary stability, financial system resilience, and oversight relevant to payments and settlement infrastructure—areas that can indirectly affect trading and funding flows.
+While it is not the day-to-day retail broker supervisor, it is relevant to securities oversight and trading safety via its responsibilities for monetary/financial stability and its role in the broader payments and settlement ecosystem that brokers and exchanges rely on.

 | Authority | Function |